nanopack/hoarder/README.md

 ## Configuration

-To configure hoarder a config file can be passed with --config.
+To configure hoarder, a config file can be passed with --config.
 If no config file is passed reasonable defaults will be used.

 ```